Flight compensation overhaul for domestic airline passengers

 The plan is to align compensation with the length of the delay and the fare paid, as is the practice for rail disruption.

-The transport secretary, Grant Shapps, said: “People deserve a service that puts passengers first when things go wrong, so today I’ve launched proposals which aim to bolster airline consumer protections and rights.”

-The overall effect, though, is likely to cut most compensation pay-outs dramatically.
+The overall effect is likely to cut the scale of compensation pay-outs dramatically.
 A passenger who pays only £30 for a domestic flight is unlikely to receive more than that.

+But airlines fear that compensation could become payable regardless of the cause of delays – scrapping the “extraordinary circumstances” defence.
+Most train operators provide refunds for delays even if they are beyond their control.

 It is not clear whether the duty of care – which makes all airlines liable for providing hotel accommodation and meals for long delays – will change.

+Nor is there clarity on compensation when the domestic flight is part of a longer international journey.

+The transport secretary, Grant Shapps, said: “People deserve a service that puts passengers first when things go wrong, so today I’ve launched proposals which aim to bolster airline consumer protections and rights.

-“We’re making the most of our Brexit dividend with our new freedoms outside of the EU, and this review will help build a trustworthy, reputable sector,” the minister said.
+“We’re making the most of our Brexit dividend with our new freedoms outside of the EU, and this review will help build a trustworthy, reputable sector.”

-Mr Shapps also announced an overhaul of the alternative dispute resolution scheme, to make it easier for passengers to avoid going through legal channels to get the compensation due to them, and greater powers for the Civil Aviation Authority (CAA) to demand improvements from airlines.
+The minister also announced an overhaul of the alternative dispute resolution scheme, to make it easier for passengers to avoid going through legal channels to get the compensation due to them, and greater powers for the Civil Aviation Authority (CAA) to demand improvements from airlines.

 Richard Moriarty, chief executive of the CAA, said: “We welcome the action from the government to improve the rights of air passengers.